zhshw/base-drafts/draft-ietf-quic-http.md

 : The 8-bit code assigned to the frame type.

 Specification:
-: A reference to a specification that includes a description of the frame layout, its semantics, and flags that the frame type uses, including any parts of the frame that are conditionally present based on the value of flags.
+: A reference to a specification that includes a description of the frame layout and its semantics, including any parts of the frame that are conditionally present.

 The entries in the following table are registered by this document.